A macro transform that runs immediately after typer and that performs the following functions:

 call fields of

-Inline nodes to just point to the toplevel
+Inlined nodes to just point to the toplevel

 class from which code was inlined.